 This national park is a pride of Costa Rica, mostly with average temperatures.
 It provides a variety of things to explore to its visitors.
-For a complete change in your mood and best utilization, start early planning and go to Costa Rica for everything you need to enjoy yet.
+For a complete change in your mood and best utilization, start early planning and go to Costa Rica for everything you need to enjoy.

 8. Manuel Antonio National Park

-This is Costa Rica’s smallest national park but the most popular one in the rainiest month or heavy rains there is never a decrease in visitors number it is the closest one from the country’s capital and the central valley, every time is worth visiting this place, and there is no actual best time to visit Costa Rica, it is a great place to relax yourself out in rainy season, or dry season visiting Costa Rica is always worth it especially this place stimulating and portraying local costa Rica life.
+This is Costa Rica’s smallest national park but the most popular one in the rainiest month or heavy rains there is never a decrease in visitors number it is the closest one to the country’s capital and the central valley, and every time is worth visiting this place, and there is no actual best time to visit, it is a great place to relax yourself out in rainy season, or dry season visiting Costa Rica is always worth it especially this place stimulating and portraying local costa Rica life.